Home

 I've heard people say you can tie it in the dark.
 Don't know about you but I've tried for years to tie fishing knots in the dark.
 They must be kidding.
 If I can't see it I can't tie it.

-But, when you're trying to learn how to tie fishing knots the trilene knot is a very simple knot to tie so learn it first.
+But, when you're trying to learn how to tie fishing knots this knot is a very simple knot to tie so learn it first.
 As a matter of fact, if you know how to tie the trilene and palomar knots you're virtually set when it comes to line-to-hook or line-to-lure connections.

 Knot Tying Instructions